TheMody/GeneDiffusion/README.md

 # Generating Synthetic Genotypes using Diffusion Models

 The Repository for generating synthetic genetics data with Diffusion Models.
+Corresponding to the Paper https://arxiv.org/pdf/2412.03278 accepted at ISMB 2025

 ## Abstract